Integrating gender and security in climate adaptation: Principles for success

 Men and women, and boys and girls, experience climate change, peace and security in different ways.
-Deeply rooted gender norms, expectations and roles lead to different impacts and shape differential coping and adaptation mechanisms for different genders, generations, ethnicities, religions, abilities or sexual orientations.
+Deeply rooted gender norms, expectations and roles lead to different impacts and shape different coping and adaptation mechanisms.
+This affects different genders, generations, ethnicities, religions, abilities or sexual orientations.
 Ignoring these dynamics risks creating new vulnerabilities and reinforcing existing inequalities.

-To be truly fit for purpose, sustainable and context-specific solutions to security threats deriving from climate stress must be grounded in the dynamics of each context and the unique needs and insights of people in their varied social identities.
-Harnessing the valuable contributions of diverse stakeholders and tailoring initiatives to lived experiences of climate change, insecurity and conflict is critical to making climate adaptation decision-making and strategy development sustainable.
+Sustainable and context-specific solutions to the security threats caused by climate stress must be grounded in these dynamics and take into account the unique needs and insights of people in their varied social identities.

 This guidance note builds on a series of engagements and research conducted in Myanmar, Mali, Lebanon and Jordan into the current state of climate adaptation programmes and policies, and the extent to which they integrate gender and security.
-It offers six principles and responses that can support donors and practitioners globally to better integrate conflict and gender into climate adaptation programming.
+It offers six principles and responses to help donors and practitioners globally to better integrate conflict and gender into climate adaptation programming.

-Are you designing climate adaptation programmes in fragile and conflict-affected states?
-Join our roundtable event with Chatham House to discuss how conflict and gender analyses can support successful adaptation to the climate crisis on Monday 28 June 2021, 10 am BST.
+During London Climate Action Week 2021, we hosted a roundtable event with Chatham House to discuss how conflict and gender analyses can support successful adaptation to the climate crisis in fragile and conflict-affected states.

 Peace Research Partnership